-The main objective of the new website was to expand the current website to reach all regional markets, domestic and international.
-Content had to be customized based on region and translated into multiple languages.
+The main objective of the Adventist Risk Management website was to expand their existing website to reach all regional markets, domestic and international.
+Content had to be customized based on the region and translated into multiple languages.
 The footprint would extend to six regional markets with a total of seven different languages.

 - Global reach, extend to six Regional Markets

 - Website localization in seven languages and streamline of the translation process and content population

 - Website fully responsive across devices and platforms

 - Login to the Insurance Back End system via Kentico (single sign-on)

 - Active Directory Integration

 The Adventistrisk.org website is a world-class implementation and inevitably came with several challenges.
 Some of the highlights are described below:

 - Single Website

 There were benefits for each approach, and the decision was based on the type of content, how common content is for each region and how the content is managed within the organisation.